-These scenarios enable a total of 6,750 arrival operations in the pool for consideration of moving off Runway 11 with a displaced threshold.
+The total operations pool for consideration of moving off Runway 11 with a displaced threshold is 196 operations.
+This includes all arrivals by jet aircraft under the conditison listed above on Runway 11.
 Arrival operations when winds favor Runway 11, operations on Runway 02/20, and operations on Runway 29 were not included in this pool.
 Under this scenario the length of Runway 02/20 will not change, so turbine arrivals are assumed to shift to Runway 29 rather than this runway.